 The whole week before I went, I got increasingly anxious.
 I was trying to finish my paper; wrap up my classes at the college where I teach; pack; and confirm last minute details.

 I felt overwhelmed and was worried I would forget something important.
-I was afraid I would get to Santa Barbara and somehow get stranded.
+And, I was afraid I would get to Santa Barbara and somehow get stranded.

-I got so anxious that I started dreading the trip.
+In fact, I got so anxious that I started dreading the trip.
 I was still dreading it even when I got to the airport.

 This story does have a happy ending.